 Take a potted plant with broad leaves.
-Take two strips of black paper and cut out a small square in the centres.
+Take two strips of black paper and cut out a small square in their centres.
 Cover a part of two leaves with these papers and secure them with paper clips (Fig. 1.9).
-Keep the plant in sunlight for 2-5 days.
-Observe the difference in the colour of the covered and the uncovered portions on the leaf.
+Keep the plant in the sunlight for 2-5 days.
+Observe the difference in the colour of the covered and the uncovered portions on the one leaf.
 Perform iodine test on this leaf.
-Did the two parts show different results?
+Did the two parts show any difference in results?
 Now take second leaf.
+Remove the strip and expose the covered part to the sunlight for 2-3 days and do the iodine test again.
+Describe your observations.